-Below is an example outline of the units we will cover throughout KS2:
+Below is an example outline of the units we will cover throughout KS1 and KS2:

-Year 3 Year 4 Year 5 Year 6 Core Vocabulary & Phonetics Presenting Myself Do You Have A Pet?
+Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Salutations Colours and numbers Core Vocabulary & Phonetics Presenting Myself Do You Have A Pet?
 Verbs & Grammar I'm Learning French Family What Is The Date?
-At School Animals The Tudors or Habitats (Intermediate Version) The Weather The Weekend Musical Instruments At The Café Clothes World War II or Habitats (Progressive Version) Little Red Riding Hood or Ancient Britain The Classroom The Romans Healthy Lifestyles I Can Goldilocks The Olympics or Habitats (Progressive Version) The Planets
+At School Shapes l can Animals The Tudors or Habitats (Intermediate Version) The Weather The Weekend Musical Instruments At The Café Clothes World War II or Habitats (Progressive Version) Ice cream Vegetables Little Red Riding Hood or Ancient Britain The Classroom The Romans Healthy Lifestyles l Can Goldilocks The Olympics or Habitats (Progressive Version) The Planets

-^{} Core Vocabulary lessons cover; Classroom Commands; Colours; Days Of The Week; Maths Calculations; Months Of The Year; Numbers 1 - 100; Maths Calculations.
+\ Core Vocabulary lessons cover; Classroom Commands; Colours; Days Of The Week; Maths Calculations; Months Of The Year; Numbers 1 - 100; Maths Calculations.